camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 }
 ```

-Note: If an API provides both pattern (indirect and resource-based), and an API customer requests both (instance base + subscription), the 2 requests should be handled  independently & autonomously.
-Depending on server implementation, it is acceptable, when the event occurred, that one or two notifications are sent to listener.
+Note: If the API provides both patterns (indirect and resource-based), and the API customer requests both (instance based + subscription), the 2 requests should be handled  independently & autonomously.
+Depending on server implementation, it is acceptable, when the event occurrs, that one or two notifications are sent to listener.

 ### 12.2 Event notification

 The notification endpoint is used by the API server to notify the API consumer that an event occured.

 Note: The notification is the message posted on listener side.
 We describe the notification message in the CAMARA OAS but it could confusing because this endpoint should be implemented on the business API consumer side.
-This notice should be explicited mentioned in all CAMARA API documentation featuring notification.
+This notice should be explicited mentioned in all CAMARA API documentation featuring notifications.

 Only Operation POST is provided for `notifications` and the expected response code is `204`.

-For consistence among CAMARA API a uniform `notifications` model must be used:
+For consistence among CAMARA APIs the uniform `notifications` model must be used:

 | name | type | attribute description | cardinality |
 | ----- |	-----  |	 -----  |  -----  |